jefferickson/county-city-driving-dist/README-creation.md

 ```

 The final product will be a complete SQL database with all of the distance information.
 I will post the final database to this repo once it is complete.

+Finally, the R script `export-db.r` creates the shortest_flag and then exports to the data to a CSV.

 ### Time Estimate